 Our work is summarised in the Marsh Dykes and Thamesmead Catchment Plan.

 The Marsh Dykes and Thamesmead Catchment

-> The catchment is the natural drainage area for rainfall between Erith Marshes in the east, Shooters Hill in the south and Woolwich in the west.
+The catchment is formed of the natural drainage area for rainfall between Erith Marshes in the east, Shooters Hill in the south and Woolwich in the west.
 The water bodies within the catchment are highlighted in the map above.

 This Vision has been developed to guide the work of the MDTCIG.
 It spells out our core purpose, to ensure we concentrate on projects that fit the Vision’s aims.
 It underpins the Catchment Plan, which sets out in more detail the projects and strategies for partner organisations to achieve this Vision.

 The Vision and its key themes and priorities have been developed in partnership with the local community.
 In January 2019, a workshop was held with community groups, landowners and local authorities.
 An online survey was also sent to local stakeholder and community groups, asking people what they valued about the waterways and which areas they would like to see improved.
 27 people from 10 different groups and organisations attended this workshop.

 The key themes which emerged from this process are: engaging people and raising awareness; improving amenity and accessibility; integrated planning and reducing flood risk; and improving and creating habitats and space for wildlife.